nashville-software-school/server-side-python-curriculum/book-2-django/chapters/GR_EDIT_GAME.md

 * Estimated time to play
 * Age recommendation

-In react, create a new form to update the game.
+In React, create a new form to update the game.